What is time loss?

 - Do not miss your medical appointments

-Who pays the time loss?
+Who pays the time loss for my lost wages?

 The Department of Labor and Industries makes the time loss payment to injured workers on State Fund Claims.